gbv/cocoda-sdk/README.md

 await cdk.loadConfig("https://raw.githubusercontent.com/gbv/cocoda/dev/config/cocoda.default.json")
 ```

-Configuration should only be set once because certain steps are performed afterwards.

 The configuration is a JSON object corresponding the the [configuration format of Cocoda](https://github.com/gbv/cocoda#configuration).
-In particular the configuration contains an array property [`registries`](#registries).
+In particular, the configuration contains an array property [`registries`](#registries).

 If you only use `cocoda-sdk` with a single registry, configuration might not be necessary (see below).